enxec/ios-watchos-connectivity/README.md

 }
 ```

-Debugging background tasks can be tricky because watchOS apps typically don't run for a long time.
-After users stop using an app and lower their wrist, watchOS suspends the app.
-When watchOS triggers a background task for an app, the app can be in the suspended state, so the system needs to wake it up (or launch it).
-Using Xcode to run an app prevents the system from proceeding with the suspending process, which leads to a discrepancy between the debugging environment and the final user environment.
-To avoid this discrepancy, debug the app by launching it directly from the home screen and analyzing the app logs.
-For debugging, this sample uses the [`Logger`](Shared/Logger.swift) class to write logs into a file and transfers it to the iOS app when users tap the file transfer button on the watch app.
+On watchOS, the system suspends an  app when a person stops using the app and lowers their wrist.
+Later, when watchOS triggers a background task for the app, watchOS wakes the app from the suspended state.
+Using Xcode to run an app prevents the system from completing the suspension process, and may lead to different app behaviors.
+When encountering an issue related to background tasks, consider debugging it by launching the app directly from the Home Screen and analyzing the app logs.
+This sample uses [`Logger`](Shared/Logger.swift) to write logs into a file, and transfers the file to the iOS app when a person taps the file transfer button in the watchOS app.